TOP Fire Extinguishers Comparison Table

 Marine extinguishers for plastics

 Extinguishers with a yellow label are typically best for extinguishing fires that involve plastics.
-If you are faced with a fire that involves plastics, it is best to use products that has a yellow label.
+If you are faced with a fire that involves plastics, it is best to use products that have a yellow label.

 Extinguishers for textile fabrics